paulettepetracco/air-pollution-project-nw/README.md

 **Lauren**

 **Question 1:**

-s
-        * Select data for visualization (air pollution)
+        - Select data for visualization (air pollution)

-        * Data must include pollutants and lat long for mapping
+        - Data must include pollutants and lat long for mapping

-        * Map of US via lat + long data with colors indicating pollutant concentration amounts
+        - Map of US via lat + long data with colors indicating pollutant concentration amounts

-            * Get dataset from: Openweather API
+            - Get dataset from: Openweather API

-            * Extract data on types of air pollutants (AQI)
+            - Extract data on types of air pollutants (AQI)

-            * Use Plotly to create bubble map type based on the 500 cities based on AQI
+            - Use Plotly to create bubble map type based on the 500 cities based on AQI

 **Lauren**

 **Question 2:**

-        * Select data for visualization: air pollution pollutants from openweather API + incidence (using model estimates of data_values) of respiratory/cardiovascular diseases/disorders from 500 Cities Dataset
+        - Select data for visualization: air pollution pollutants from openweather API + incidence (using model estimates of data_values) of respiratory/cardiovascular diseases/disorders from 500 Cities Dataset

-        * 1 visualization idea:
+        - 1 visualization idea:

-            * Make list of 500 top city names from CDC csv (make column into list)
+            - Make list of 500 top city names from CDC csv (make column into list)

-            * Convert city name to lat/lon using geocoding API (dict look like this: { "name": "New York", "lat": 40.7128, "lng": -74.0060})
+            - Convert city name to lat/lon using geocoding API (dict look like this: { "name": "New York", "lat": 40.7128, "lng": -74.
+              0060})

-            * Append all the data values for each respiratory/cardiovascular diseases of interest ({ "name": "New York", "lat": 40.7128, "lng": -74.0060, "copd_data_value": 10, “coronary_data_value: 20, etc. })
+            - Append all the data values for each respiratory/cardiovascular diseases of interest ({ "name": "New York", "lat": 40.7128, "lng": -74.0060, "copd_data_value": 10, “coronary_data_value: 20, etc. })

-            * Use Leaflet to make each city point a bigger circle (or some other measure) based on if the data_value (using age-adjusted, city geographical level filters) is higher or lower
+            - Use Leaflet to make each city point a bigger circle (or some other measure) based on if the data_value (using age-adjusted, city geographical level filters) is higher or lower

-            * Make layers for each molecule from the open weather API
+            - Make layers for each molecule from the open weather API

-                    * Make list: (city, lat, lng, co2: value, no2: value) - make each circle bigger or smaller based on if higher or lower for each pollutant value
+                    - Make list: (city, lat, lng, co2: value, no2: value) - make each circle bigger or smaller based on if higher or lower for each pollutant value

-            * Use overlay object feature to select all layers at once to compare how air pollutants are correlated with asthma by looking at opacity of the cities i.e. cities with more opacity show a higher correlation
+            - Use overlay object feature to select all layers at once to compare how air pollutants are correlated with asthma by looking at opacity of the cities i.e. cities with more opacity show a higher correlation

-    * Can also create bar plots comparing levels of air pollution to health issues
+    - Can also create bar plots comparing levels of air pollution to health issues

 **Rachel**

 **Question 3:**

-    * Select data for visualization (acid rain deposition)
+    - Select data for visualization (acid rain deposition)

-    * Visualize via scatter plot or choropleth mapbox
+    - Visualize via scatter plot or choropleth mapbox

-        * Get dataset from: National Atmospheric Deposition Program
+        - Get dataset from: National Atmospheric Deposition Program

-        * Extract data for both Sulfur and Nitrogen deposits
+        - Extract data for both Sulfur and Nitrogen deposits

-        * Use Plotly to create colored points based on the region represented in the NADP dataset (SO4 + NO3 deposits)
+        - Use Plotly to create colored points based on the region represented in the NADP dataset (SO4 + NO3 deposits)

-    * Ideally, this would be included as a layer like that of question 1
+    - Ideally, this would be included as a layer like that of question 1

 **Ethical Consideration**